Performing Improv: Stories & Stage (7 Week Course)

 If you would like give an additional donation, you can choose a 'Supporter Ticket' of £195.
 All proceeds go to the Build The BIT crowdfunding campaign, and as a thank you you'll receive a limited edition Built The BIT badge to wear with pride!

-Imogen Palmer has been training in and performing improv for six years, most recently with the local improvised soap opera Closer Each Day.
+Imogen Palmer has been training in and performing improv for six years.
+She is the artistic director of the Delight Collective, the creator of Imogené, The Bish Bosh Bash and Friends Like These.
 She has trained in musical improv with the Showstoppers (London), Impromptunes (Melbourne), the Maydays (Brighton) and performed in Impro Melbourne's Smells Like a Song.